kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 })
 </code></pre>

-Do another <code>.map()</code> loop inside that loop, which loops over each item in the inner array.
+Do another <code>.map()</code> loop inside the first loop, which loops over each item in the inner array.
 If the item is a number, place it inside the <code>numbersOnlyArray</code> array.

-In other words, looking at the <code>tempen</code> constant means that the <code>index</code> param will look like this at some point:
+In other words, looking at the <code>tempen</code> constant means that the <code>index</code> param will look at this array at some point:
 <pre><code class="language-javascript">["Malmö", 12, 16, 9]</code></pre>

 And when it does, it will make <code>numbersOnlyArray</code> look like this: